dropwizard/dropwizard/docs/source/manual/views.rst

 .. tip::

-    Dropwizard Views also support localized template files.
+    Dropwizard Freemarker_ Views also support localized template files.
 It picks up the client's locale from their ``Accept-Language``, so you can add a French template in ``person_fr.ftl`` or a Canadian template in ``person_en_CA.ftl``.

 Your template file might look something like this: